dotnet/dotNext/docs/features/cluster/wal.md

 * _Foreground_ is forced automatically by WAL in parallel with the commit.
 In contrast to sequential compaction, the snapshot is created for the number of previously committed log entries equal to the number of currently committing entries.
 For instance, if you're trying to commit 4 log entries then the snapshot will be constructed for the last 4 log entries.
 In other words, this mode offers aggressive compaction forced on every commit but has low performance overhead.
 Moreover, the performance doesn't depend on partition size.
 This is the recommended compaction mode.

 _Foreground_ and _Background_ compaction modes demonstrate the best I/O performance on SSD (because of parallel writes to the disk) while _Sequential_ is suitable for classic HDD.

+## Snapshot Building
+`CreateSnapshotBuilder(in SnapshotBuilderContext)` method of [PersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.PersistentState) class allows to provide a snapshot builder which is responsible for snapshot construction.
+There are two types of builders:
+* [Incremental builder](xref:DotNext.Net.Cluster.Consensus.Raft.PersistentState.IncrementalSnapshotBuilder) constructs the snapshot incrementally.
+The final snapshot is represented by the builder itself.
+The first applied log entry is always represented by the current snapshot.
+After the final log entry, the current snapshot will be rewritten completely by the constructed snapshot.
+In other words, the incremental builder has the following lifecycle:
+	* Instantiate the builder
+	* Apply the current snapshot
+	* Apply other log entries
+	* Build a new snapshot and rewrite the current snapshot with a new one
+* [Inline builder](xref:DotNext.Net.Cluster.Consensus.Raft.PersistentState.InlineSnapshotBuilder) allows to apply the change to the existing snapshot on-the-fly.
+In means that there is no temporary representation of the snapshot during build process.

+_Incremental_ approach is much simplier for programming.
+However, it is suitable for relatively simple WALs where the data in the log is of kilobytes or megabytes in size, because a whole snapshot must be interpreted at the start of build process.

+_Inline_ approach doesn't require interpretation of a whole snapshot.
+Instead, you can modify the current snapshot according to the data associated with the log entry included in the scope of log compaction.

 # Interpreter Framework
 `ApplyAsync` method and snapshot builder responsible for interpretation of custom log entries usually containing the commands and applying these commands to the underlying database engine.
 [LogEntry](xref:DotNext.Net.Cluster.Consensus.Raft.PersistentState.LogEntry) is a generic representation of the log entry written to persistent WAL and it has no knowledge about semantics of the command.
 Therefore, you need to decode and interpret it manually.